 Tram/bus: tram 71 passes by one side (get off at Am Heumarkt), tram D the other side (alight at Gußhausstraße).

 P.S.
-Carry on south from the fountain to see the Belvedere complex, home to Baroque palaces, art exhibitions, and one of the world’s most expensive paintings.
+Carry on south from the fountain to see the Belvedere complex, home to Baroque palaces, art exhibitions, one of the world’s most expensive paintings, and a few smaller fountains of its own.

 Address: Schwarzenbergplatz, 1030 Vienna